Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

 A scoby aka symbiotic colonies of bacteria and yeast tend to feed off sugar and produce a cultured beverage that contains beneficial yeast and bacteria.

-Water kefir, is an example of culturing, as is milk kefir and kombucha.
-Water kefir are small grains that feed off of sugar water, and kombucha is made using a disc-shaped scoby that feeds off of sugar and caffeine.
+Water kefir is an example of culturing, as is milk kefir and kombucha.
+Water kefir is made using small crystal-like scoby grains that feed off of sugar water.
+Kombucha is made using a disc-shaped scoby that feeds off of sugar and caffeine.

 They also grow and reproduce, so if you know someone who makes either, ask for some scobys 😊 We’ll cover these a little more further into this post.